 A specialized 3D printing process, using human stem cells, could pave the way to purpose-built replacement organs for patients, eliminating the need for organ donation, immune suppression and the problem of transplant rejection.

 The process, developed at Heriot-Watt University, in partnership with Roslin Cellab, takes advantage of the fact that stem cells can now be grown in laboratory conditions from established cell lines, could also speed up and improve the process of drug testing by growing three-dimensional human tissues and structures for pharmaceuticals to be tested on.

 New valve-based technique

-Dr Shu’s team are working with Roslin Cellab, a leading stem cell technology company.
+Dr. Shu’s team is working with Roslin Cellab, a leading stem cell technology company.
 The company has a good track record of applying new technologies to human stem cell systems and will take the lead in developing 3D stem cell printing for commercial uses.
-Initially this will be in the areas of novel drug-testing products but in the longer term there is the goal of growing purpose-built replacement organs.
+Initially, this will be in the areas of novel drug-testing products but in the longer term there is the goal of growing purpose-built replacement organs.